Why Anxious Dogs Love Mobile Grooming

 Even with mobile grooming, there are things you can do as an owner to make the experience easier for your dog:

-Don't hover.
-We know it's hard, but standing outside the van watching through the door can sometimes make anxious dogs more stressed.
-They pick up on your worry.
-If your dog does better with you nearby, we'll let you know.
+Standing outside the van watching through the door can make anxious dogs more stressed — they pick up on your worry.
+If your dog does better with you nearby, we’ll let you know.
 Otherwise, staying inside usually helps.

-Ask for breaks.
-If you know your dog has a hard time with specific tasks like nail trims or ear cleaning, tell us upfront.
-We can structure the appointment to build up to those tasks slowly, or spread them across multiple visits if needed.
+If your dog has a hard time with specific tasks like nail trims or ear cleaning, tell us upfront.
+We can structure the appointment to build up to those tasks slowly, or spread them across visits if needed.

 Not All Anxiety Looks the Same